 Conclusion

 Remember that a well-crafted introduction sets the tone for the rest of the conversation and can significantly impact the outcome of your interview.
-It would help if you customize the way you introduce yourself in an interview based on your work experience, accomplishments, and educational background.
+It would help if you customized the way you introduce yourself in an interview based on your work experience, accomplishments, and educational background.
 It is recommended that you take note of the key points and practice dialogue delivery before your next campus placement for the next interview.

 And if you wish to catch a quick video on how to introduce yourself in an interview, here's one for you: